C2SM/c2sm.github.io/docs/models/icon/probtest.md

 ### When Setting Up ICON from Scratch
-In your ICON root directory, import the containter:
+In your ICON root directory, import the container:

 ```console
 PROBTEST_TAG=$(cat run/tolerance/PROBTEST_TAG)